Highestdharma/Ceramics-Inventory-Management-System/README.md

 8. Load inventory from file
 9. Exit

-Example Usage
+Example Walkthrough

 To add a new piece:

-    Choose option 1 from the menu and follow the prompts for each attribute.
+    Select option 1 and input the required details as prompted.

 To save your current inventory:

-    Choose option 7, then specify a filename to save the data (e.g., inventory.csv).
+    Select option 7, and specify a filename (e.g., inventory.csv).

-Future Work
+Future Enhancements

-Planned future enhancements include:
+Potential future improvements include:

-    Sorting Functionality: Add sorting options for easier organization (e.g., by weight or stage).
+    Sorting Functionality: Allow sorting by weight, stage, or other attributes.
-    Graphical Interface: Build a GUI to make the application more user-friendly.
+    Graphical Interface: Create a GUI for more accessible interaction.
-    Additional Data Fields: Include fields like date created or estimated firing temperature.
+    Additional Attributes: Track other data, such as creation date or firing temperature.

-Contributing
+# Contributing

-Feel free to fork this repository and submit pull requests for any improvements or bug fixes.
+Contributions are welcome!
+Feel free to fork this repository, make improvements, and submit pull requests.
 License

-This project is open-source and available under the MIT License.
-See the LICENSE file for more details.
+This project is open-source under the MIT License.
+See the LICENSE file for more information.
 Acknowledgments

-    Special thanks to [Your Instructor/Professor] for guidance and support in this project.
+    Thanks to Professor Onwuka for their guidance.
     C++ Documentation: cplusplus.com